THE ISABELLE LAKE MEMORIAL FUND

 This could cover the cost of hormones, binders, psych fees, study course fees and books, or anything else that advances the health, education and wellbeing of trans young people.
 Individuals, projects or programs may apply to receive funding if they are eligible.

-Isabelle Lake was highly regarded for her volunteering efforts with several LGBTIQ+ community organisations including the Freedom Centre, WA Gender Project and Slutwalk Perth.
+She was highly regarded for her volunteering efforts with several LGBTI community organisations including the Freedom Centre, WA Gender Project and Slutwalk Perth.
 Prior to becoming unwell again, Belle was working at the WA Equal Opportunity Commission, where she assisted in the development of resources for the Challenging Sexuality and Gender Based Bullying in Schools Project.

 SUPPORT THE FUND